San Francisco Giants Logo

 San Francisco Giants Logo 1973-1982

-The logo changes colors again.
-The orange color on the baseball becomes saturated and bright, and the orange seams are replaced by black.
+The logo changes color again.
+The orange on the baseball becomes saturated and bright, and the orange seams are replaced with black.

 1983 – 1993